franzenzenhofer/onsnap.js/README.md

         s = s+ar[n]
       return s

+two idiotic **namespace shims**, because the browser vendors did this to us

+    navigator.getUserMedia =
+      navigator.getUserMedia or
+      navigator.webkitGetUserMedia or
+      navigator.mozGetUserMedia or
+      navigator.msGetUserMedia

+    window.AudioContext =
+      window.AudioContext or
+      window.webkitAudioContext or
+      window.mozAudioContext or
+      window.msAudioContext

 after all is said and done, and somebody snapped, let's throw a snap event.

     throwSnapEvent = () ->